TPZF/ngEO-LWS/README.md

 This topic explain some files that are provided in this project and are only used/write for linux platfrom.
 It aims is to put ngEO-LWS as service in a linux server.

-The service file is called `ngeo.service` and can be found @ https://github.com/TPZF/ngEO-LWS/packaging Be aware to update the `host ip adress` in this file before running it as service so it targets the rigth machine.
+The service file is called `ngeo` and can be found @ https://github.com/TPZF/ngEO-LWS/packaging Be aware to update the `host ip adress` in this file before running it as service so it targets the rigth machine.
 You can also change the port in this file.
 This file is to be placed in `/etc/init.d`